dopplerchase/ai2es_schooner_hpc/docs/source/install_tensorflow.rst

 .. note ::

     ``squeue`` is one of my most repreated commands.
 I am lazy and hate typing out ``squeue -u username`` I have made some helpful aliases (e.g., shortcuts) that shorten this command.
-Check out this page: :ref:`other_tips`.
+Check out Interacting with Schooner on :ref:`general_hpc_tips`.

 Once it is done running, check the .err file to make sure there were no errors.
 If not, go ahead and check to make sure it worked!
 Open a quick python session and import tensorflow.
 This will take about a min for the first time importing tensorflow.